astromatic/visiomatic/doc/src/setup.rst

 =====

 Installation and configuration are necessary only if you intend to run |VisiOmatic| locally or as a web server.
-If you are only interested in using the default web client as a remote user, you may jump directly to the :ref:`web interface section <Section-HowToUse>`.
+If you are only interested in using the default web client as a remote user, you may head directly to the :ref:`web interface section <Section-HowToUse>`.

 Installation
 ============